 Chartway will NEVER contact you directly and ask for specific confidential information (login credentials, PIN, card number, etc.).
-Be aware of a fraudulent text scam and take extra precaution.
+Be aware of fraudulent text and phone scams and take extra precaution.
 If you are contacted unprompted, please call us at (800) 678-8765.
 We are here to help keep your accounts safe.

 Borrowing money against your home's equity can pay for the kitchen remodel you've always dreamed of, or it may be used to send your child off to college.
 Home equity loans have very few limitations on how you utilize the funds.
 However, because a home equity loan puts up your home as collateral, you'll want to use yours wisely and repay it on time.